 Once out of the greenhouses, the water is fed to the toilets to flush.
 The outcome of the toilets is called Blackwater.
 It can’t be used for domestic purposes any more, so it’s fed outside of the house to water non-editable plants, like a flower garden.

-This pipeline uses the same water is used up to four times.
+This pipeline uses the same water up to four times.
 This level of efficiency, although possible, is almost nowhere to be found in a city environment.
 It’s also the reason an Earthship can last literally on rain water only.

 So, in the end, is the Earthship actually worth it ?